replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Bug Fixes
 * Fixes an issue where ingress status informers always reported as "Missing" in Kubernetes 1.22+.
 * Fixes an issue that caused image garbage collection in Kubernetes installer-created clusters (embedded clusters) to remove images outside of the application's dedicated registry namespace.
-* Fixes an issue where a newer version might not have a **Deploy** button after the configuration is updated from the currently deployed version.
+* Fixes an issue where a newer version might not have a **Deploy** button after the configuration is updated for the currently deployed version.

 ## 1.69.1